acidb/mobiscroll-docs/docs/javascript/eventcalendar/scheduler.md

 # Scheduler

-Use the [scheduler view](https://demo.mobiscroll.com/scheduler) which features a time grid - vertically scrollable [daily, weekly and monthly views](https://demo.mobiscroll.com/scheduler/show-hide-hours-days) with built in [resource support](https://demo.mobiscroll.com/scheduler/resource-view), [templating](#templating) and more.
+Use the [Scheduler view](https://demo.mobiscroll.com/scheduler) which features a time grid - vertically scrollable [daily, weekly and monthly views](https://demo.mobiscroll.com/scheduler/show-hide-hours-days) with built in [resource support](https://demo.mobiscroll.com/scheduler/resource-view), [templating](#templating) and more.

 ## Overview

-The scheduler displays a time grid with its related events.
+The Scheduler displays a time grid with its related events.
 It can be configured as a [daily, weekly or monthly schedule]((https://demo.mobiscroll.com/scheduler/show-hide-hours-days)).
 [Work hours and work days](https://demo.mobiscroll.com/scheduler/work-week-hours) along with [disabled time-spans, breaks](https://demo.mobiscroll.com/scheduler/time-off-blocked-ranges) can be added.
 Use it for [advanced scheduling tasks](https://demo.mobiscroll.com/scheduler/doctors-appointment) with built-in drag & drop.

-The capabilities like [recurring events](/javascript/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by the scheduler.
+The capabilities like [recurring events](/javascript/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by the Scheduler.

 ![Scheduler overview](/img/scheduler-overview.png)